 She has a teenage son to keep up with, so she is well versed in current pop culture, making her well rounded with an expansive point of reference.
 Natalie and Jason have always shared a certain sentiment about their small family business and it shows in their approach to the work.
 In addition to her big heart, she brings a wealth of knowledge, not only of actors, but also a cultural perspective, enthusiasm, and intelligence to every project she touches.

-Kendra Patterson’s casting career began in Chicago where she learned the intricacies of hands-on casting for episodic series, pilots, commercials, feature films and reality programming.
-During that time, Kendra also worked in a prominent acting studio, which gave her a deeper appreciation for actors and a better understanding of their craft.
+Kendra Patterson has worked consistently in television and film for over fifteen years.
+Raised in the South, Kendra spent her formative years between Birmingham, Alabama and Nashville, Tennessee.
+She began her casting career in Chicago, where she was taught the intricacies of hands-on casting for episodic series, pilots, commercials, feature films, and reality programming.
+Freelancing at a busy casting office while also working in a prominent acting studio gave Kendra a deeper appreciation for actors and a better understanding of their craft.

-Since moving to Los Angeles in 2004, Kendra has worked on well over a dozen network television series.
-As an independent casting director, she cast multiple feature length and short films, including Bound for Greatness, Mi Corozon, Model Home and The Learning Curve, for which she received an Artios Award in 2013 for Outstanding Achievement in Casting.
+Since moving to Los Angeles in 2004, Kendra has had the esteemed pleasure of working on dozens of network television series.
+As an independent casting director, Kendra cast multiple feature length and short films, including Spin, Do No Harm, Bound for Greatness, Flock of Four, and The Learning Curve, for which she received an Artios Award in 2013 for Outstanding Achievement in Casting.

-As a woman of color, Kendra is fiercely committed to diversity in television and feature casting.
-She makes it a priority to widen producers’ vision to include actors of all colors, gender, sexual orientation and disability, regardless of how a role may originally be conceived.
-She strives to create a world in which the television and films we view are reflective of the colorful world in which we live.
+As an African-American woman, Kendra is fiercely committed to inclusivity in television and feature casting.
+She makes it a priority to widen producers’ vision to include actors of all colors, gender, sexual orientation, and ability regardless of how a role may originally be conceived.
+She continually strives to create a world where the television and films we view are reflective of the colorful world in which we live.